gaborkukucska/TrippleEffect/README.md

 ## 🖱️ Usage

 1. Open the web UI.
 2. The backend loads agents.
-You should see a "Connected" status.
+You should see a "Connected" status and agent configurations/statuses loaded in their respective UI sections.
-3. Type your task into the input box ⌨️ and send.
+3. Type your task into the input box ⌨️ (optionally attach a text file using the 📎 button).
-4. The task goes concurrently to all initialized and *available* agents.
+4. Send the message.
+The task goes concurrently to all initialized and *available* (idle) agents.
+5. Observe responses streaming back in the "Conversation Area", identified by `agent_id`.
+System messages and errors appear in the "System Logs & Status" area.
-5. Observe responses streaming back, identified by `agent_id`.
-Agent behavior (including tool use) depends on the configured provider and model.
+6. Agent behavior (including tool use) depends on the configured provider and model.
+Check agent status updates in the "Agent Status" section.
-6. Agents operate within `sandboxes/agent_<id>/` for file system tool operations.
+7. Agents operate within `sandboxes/agent_<id>/` for file system tool operations.

 ## 🛠️ Development

 *   **Code Style:** Follow PEP 8.
 Use formatters like Black.
 *   **Linting:** Use Flake8 or Pylint.
 *   **Helper Files:** Keep `helperfiles/PROJECT_PLAN.md` and `helperfiles/FUNCTIONS_INDEX.md` updated! ✍️
 *   **Configuration:** Modify `config.yaml` to add/change agents/providers.
 Set API keys/URLs/defaults in `.env`.
+(UI config editing planned for Phase 8).
 *   **Branching:** Use feature branches.

 ## 🙌 Contributing